-Rust and Bone is a love story, a redemption story, a story about overcoming tragedy, and about survival.
-It stars with a loser: his name is Ali and he is making his way to his sister’s home to live with her.
+Rust and Bone is a love story, a redemption story about overcoming tragedy and survival.
+It starts with a loser: his name is Ali, and he is making his way to his sister’s home to live with her.
 He has a young son, 5 or 6 years old, and has separated from his child’s mother.
 He is starting a new life in a different town.
-His sister is generous, she takes them both in, becomes a mother to the child.
-But they are not well-off by any means: she is a cashier at a supermarket and her husband drives a truck to make deliveries.
-Ali is certainly clueless about his son: he doesn’t know him, doesn’t know if he used to go to school before they left, doesn’t know what he likes.
-But he is there and he tries to make a life for both of them.
-Ali takes care of his body, is the one thing he knows how to do, so he runs, goes to the gym and eventually finds a job as a security guard/bouncer at a club.
-He has a chance encounter with a beautiful woman who is involved in a fight at the club.
-Stéphanie is unhappy in her current relationship, we gather, but that’s as much as we learn about it.
-She works as a whale trainer at a water park.
-Later, she suffers a horrible accident where she loses her legs.
-And then, the real story of the movie starts.
+His sister is generous; she takes them both in and becomes a mother to the child.
+But they are not well-off by any means: she is a cashier at a supermarket, and her husband drives a truck to make deliveries.
+Ali is certainly clueless about his son: he doesn’t know him, doesn’t know if he used to go to school before they left or knows what he likes.
+But he tries to make a life for both of them.

-Like many movies about boxers and fighters, we see how sad their life can be.
-We see him destroy his body for the sake of a few euros and make many mistakes along the way, specially with his son and his family.
-But fighting is the one thing he knows how to do, the one thing he is good at.
-And in the end, it’s his physical brutality that saves his son’s life and his own, in every sense.
-In between, Ali and Stéphanie come together romantically but their relationship is presented in the least romantic and sentimental way possible.
+In between, Ali and Stéphanie come together romantically, but their relationship is presented in the least romantic and sentimental way possible.
 In an interview Marion Cotillard did recently, she spoke of how difficult sex scenes are always for her.
-The exception she said, were the sex scenes in this movie, which she cherished for the sake of her character who has gone through so much pain and trauma.
-Those scenes (specially the later ones) are truly special and for me, unforgettable.
-This is brave film-making, unsentimental and honest.
+The exception, she said, were the sex scenes in this movie, which she cherished for the sake of her character, who has gone through so much pain and trauma.
+Those scenes, especially the later ones, are unforgettable and truly special.
+This is brave filmmaking, unsentimental and honest.
 I’m so happy I took my husband on a date to see this movie; he loved the cinematography.
-And I did too.
+And I did, too.

 One of my favorite blog entries from you.